-(1) In addition to base salary, annual incentive, and long-term incentives (Stock Options, RSUs, and PSUs), Mr. McCreadie is eligible for a three-year CIO Fund Performance Incentive Plan with target of \$750,000 for the 3-year period from December 1, 2020 to November 30, 2023.
+(1) In addition to base salary, annual incentive, and long-term incentives, Mr. McCreadie is eligible for a CIO Fund Performance Incentive Plan with an annual target of \$400,000.

-(1) The CEO and CIO's three-year CIO Fund Performance Incentive Plan target of \$750,000 is not reflected in the table above and is considered as 'Pay at Risk'.
+(1) The CEO and CIO's annual CIO Fund Performance Incentive Plan target of \$400,000 is not reflected in the table above and is considered as 'Pay at Risk'.